brunopk/sc-rpi/doc/commands.md

 - **SC RPi command topic: `scrpi/command`**
 - **Result topic: `scrpi/result`**

 Note that there's **one** command topic for all sections in the strip (see [`/src/sc_rpi/utils/topic_utils.py`](/src/sc_rpi/utils/topic_utils.py)).
 The result topic is for both, successful and failed SC RPi command execution results.
-All messages, to/from SC RPi and Home Assistant, are **JSON-formatted** messages.
 Commands sent through the SC RPi command topic have the same format:

 ```json
 {